barbmarques/individual-nlp-project/README.md

 |repo| The name of the GitHub repository whose README file was scraped | object |
 |readme_contents| The text of the readme file that was scraped from the GitHub repository| object |

 <a name="replication"></a><h1><img src=""/></h1>

-#### Recommendation & Takeaways:

-- Recommend using a Polynomial Regression Model (degree of 2) to predict home values based on bathroom count, age of home, square footage and zip code.
-- Note: Scatterplot visualization demonstrates that our model tends to under-value homes that exceed the median tax value of ~$408,000.
-- Primary Drivers of Tax Value include: square footage, bedroom and bathroom count, age of home, and zip code in which home is located.

-#### Given more Time and Resources, I would:

-- Fine tune feature engineering, perhaps combining some features, to increase accuracy.
-- Since there was little difference in the RMSE for mean and median, I would re-run models using median as baseline.
-- Reconfigure many of my explorations and modeling code into functions, to clean up notebook and increase reproducibility of results.

-#### Instructions for Reproducing My Findings:
+#### <font color = 'darkblue'>Instructions for Reproducing My Findings:

-1. Start by cloning the github repository on your From your terminal command line, type git clone git@github.com:barbmarques/zillow-regression-project.git
+1. Start by cloning the github repository on your From your terminal command line, type git clone git@github.com:barbmarques/individual-nlp-project.git

-2. Download the following files from https://github.com/barbmarques/zillow-regression-project to your working directory:
- - Zillow_Regression Project.ipynb
- - wrangle_zillow.py
- - explore.py

-3. You will also need you a copy of your personal env file in your working directory:
+2. You will also need you a copy of your personal env file in your working directory:
- - This should contain your access information (host, user, password) to access Codeup's database in MySQL
+ - This should contain your GitHub access information (host, user, password)

-4. Run the Jupyter notebook, Zillow_Regression_Project, cell by cell, to reproduce my analysis.
+3. Run the Jupyter notebook, Final_Notebook, cell by cell, to reproduce my analysis.

-4. To access the property value predictions in a csv format, download ```property_value_predictions .csv```.